-- (1) For the performance of the duties imposed by § 4 of this Act, the Tax and Customs Board may use automatic photo or video recording equipment for recording the registration plate of a means of transport or freight container. - (2) Non-personal data obtained by way of automatic photo or video recording equipment shall be processed in the Database of the Automatic Number Plate Recognition System of the Customs Authorities. - (3) The purpose of maintaining the Database of the Automatic Number Plate Recognition System of the Customs Authorities is to collect and process information concerning means of transport and freight containers entering and leaving Estonian territory, border crossing points and free zones to ensure the collection of state taxes and prevent tax fraud and illicit trafficking. - (4) The data contained in the Database of the Automatic Number Plate Recognition System of the Customs Authorities is not public.
-The database can be accessed by the Tax and Customs Board, the Police and Border Guard Board, the Estonian Internal Security Service and the Estonian Foreign Intelligence Service. - (5) The chief processor of the Database of the Automatic Number Plate Recognition System of the Customs Authorities may disclose data contained in the database to a customs administration of another country within the framework of customs or taxation cooperation taking place under Union legislation or an international agreement. - (6) The chief processor of the Database of the Automatic Number Plate Recognition System of the Customs Authorities is the Tax and Customs Board. - (7) The Database of the Automatic Number Plate Recognition System of the Customs Authorities and the statutes thereof shall be established by a regulation of the minister responsible for the field.
+(1) For the performance of the duties imposed by § 4 of this Act, the Tax and Customs Board may use automatic photo or video recording equipment for recording the registration plate of a means of transport or freight container.

+(2) Non-personal data obtained by way of automatic photo or video recording equipment shall be processed in the Database of the Automatic Number Plate Recognition System of the Customs Authorities.

+(3) The purpose of maintaining the Database of the Automatic Number Plate Recognition System of the Customs Authorities is to collect and process information concerning means of transport and freight containers entering and leaving Estonian territory, border crossing points and free zones to ensure the collection of state taxes and prevent tax fraud and illicit trafficking.

+(4) The data contained in the Database of the Automatic Number Plate Recognition System of the Customs Authorities is not public.
+The database can be accessed by the Tax and Customs Board, the Police and Border Guard Board, the Financial Intelligence Unit, the Estonian Internal Security Service and the Estonian Foreign Intelligence Service.

+[RT I, 21.11.2020, 1 - entry into force 01.01.2021]

+(5) The controller of the Database of the Automatic Number Plate Recognition System of the Customs Authorities may disclose data contained in the database to a customs administration of another country within the framework of customs or taxation cooperation taking place under Union legislation or an international agreement.

+(6) The controller of the Database of the Automatic Number Plate Recognition System of the Customs Authorities is the Tax and Customs Board.

+(7) The Database of the Automatic Number Plate Recognition System of the Customs Authorities and the statutes thereof shall be established by a regulation of the minister responsible for the field.